 Khrol, who has been fencing since she was nine years old, enjoyed consistent success from the age of 10, with countless medals at North American Cups, Summer Nationals, and Junior Olympics, as well as World Cups.

 But in 2019, Khrol, 18, narrowly missed making the National Team by one spot, dousing her young spirit for the time being.

-“It was very hard to keep her inspired and motivated to start training again,” her coach Misha Mokretsov of New York Fencing Academy (NYFA) in Brooklyn, NY, said.
-“Jackie was so successful from a young age, that in her mind, she would make the National Team.
+“It was very hard to keep her inspired and motivated to start training again,” Mokretsov said.
+“Jackie was so successful from a young age, that in her mind, she (thought she) would make the National Team.
 But when it didn’t happen, it was very shocking for her.”

 However, it wasn’t the last time Khrol tasted disappointment, as she came up one spot short again in a pandemic-crazed 2020.

 “That was so disappointing,” said Khrol, who is senior at Midwwod High School in Brooklyn.
 “Plus, COVID started and I wasn’t able to train for eight months.”